silnrsi/font-arab-tools/documentation/developer/combiningmarks.md

 ## Problem statement

-Consider the case where a base character is followed by one or more combining marks (Unicode calls this a _Combinging Character Sequence_).
+Consider the case where a base character is followed by one or more combining marks (Unicode calls this a _Combining Character Sequence_).
 In essence the problem is this:

 * For scripts like Latin it is pretty obvious how to render the combining marks, for example marks above the base are rendered in a stack moving outward from the base.
 Unicode calls this the "inside-out" rule: marks that occur earlier in the text sequence are rendered closer the base than those that occur later.